 Planning Is The Key

-Whether it is starting your own business, backpacking across India, or simply trying a new activity, how you weigh the pros and cons can determine how much adventure you have in your life.
+Whether it is starting your own business, backpacking across a continent, or simply trying a new activity, how you weigh the pros and cons can determine how much adventure you have in your life.

 So here are some things to consider when thinking about taking that first step into the unknown.
 Something to consider before I list the pros and cons of having adventures.
 Adventures come in all shapes and sizes; embracing this fact is incredibly important!
 Oftentimes, money is a major deterrent from going on these excursions.